Hockey Reference Blog

 Preseason Odds: Stanley Cup +700; O/U: 61.5

 In 2013, the Pittsburgh Penguins unleashed an unstoppable force.
 Fueled by Sidney Crosby’s brilliance and Evgeni Malkin’s power, they ripped through 15 straight games, a dazzling mix of comebacks, overtime thrillers, and shutouts.
-The Penguins devoured opponents, from Montreal’s wild 7-6 opener to a dominant sweep of Boston’s vaunted defense.
+The Penguins devoured opponents during the streak, starting with a wild 7-6 win over Montreal to a pair of victories against Boston’s vaunted defense.
 Though stopped just shy of the record, their 15-game waltz stands as a testament to their dominance and a legend whispered through the halls of hockey history.

 1981-82 New York Islanders Roster and Statistics